syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ## Dimension

-You can customize the dialog dimensions using [DialogDimension.Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogDimension.html#Syncfusion_Blazor_Popups_DialogDimension_Height) and [DialogDimension.Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogDimension.html#Syncfusion_Blazor_Popups_DialogDimension_Width) properties.
+You can customize the dialog dimensions using [DialogOptions.Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_Height) and `DialogOptions.Width` properties.
 Use the following code to customize the dialog dimensions:

 {% tabs %}